-Interested in the advantages of ARGEN’s In Situ Aggregation Kinetics?
+Explore the advantages of In Situ Aggregation Kinetics with ARGEN!

 Chris Roberts, Professor at the University of Delaware (UD), explores the benefits of using in situ aggregation kinetics during this webinar which includes data collected on an ARGEN, a static light scattering instrument.
 The webinar also incorporates the presentation of two case studies where ARGEN assessed the stability of antibodies and non-antibody proteins.
 Dr. Roberts is the Director for the UD Center for Biomanufacturing Science & Technology, and he is considered a leading expert in biopharmaceutical engineering, aggregation, and modeling.

 1) How in situ light scattering (rather than ex-situ scattering) can be a key technique to combine with orthogonal methods such as chromatography